allenlin90/programmingLearning/pythonLearning/automateTheBoringStuffWithPythonProgramming/absppNotes.md

             #os.unlink(filename) #comment out the deleting function/method
             print(filename) #use print() function to check the file names if they are correct
     ```
 1. Module `send2trash` has a function `send2trash.send2trash(file)`.
 This method is safer that it only sends the file to the recycle bin of the PC.
+(This works in Windows if the python program runs in command prompt.
+However, I can't find the bin of WSL at the moment.)